AlexanderMarin69/CatchUp.github.io/README.md

 - **CSAE (Child Sexual Abuse and Exploitation):** Any content or behavior that sexually exploits or abuses a minor, including images, videos, text, or digital interactions.
 - **Minor:** Any individual under the age of 18, as defined by international standards and local laws.

-This policy applies to all features of **[App Name]**, including public profiles, messaging systems, media sharing, and any other community or interactive services.
+This policy applies to all features of **CatchUp**, including public profiles, messaging systems, media sharing, and any other community or interactive services.

 ---